Dogwood vs Magnolia | How to identify them?

 Dogwood vs Magnolia Workability

 Dogwood is hard and dense.
-Its Janka hardness is 2,150 lbf (9,560 N) and Crushing Strength is 8,740 lbf/in2 (60.3 MPa).
-Dogwood is difficult to work with.
-Because of its high density and interlocking grain pattern.
-Glues and finishes well.
+Its Janka hardness is 2,150 lbf (9,560 N), and its crushing strength is 8,740 lbf/in² (60.3 MPa).
+It is difficult to work with because of its high density and interlocking grain.
+However, it glues and finishes well.

-Southern Magnolia is easier to work because it is a lower-density wood than dogwood.
-Its Janka Hardness is 1,020 lbf (4,540 N) and Crushing Strength is 5,460 lbf/in2 (37.7 MPa).
-Its Turns, glues, stains, and finishes well.
+Southern magnolia is easier to work with because it has lower density than dogwood.
+Its Janka hardness is 1,020 lbf (4,540 N), and its crushing strength is 5,460 lbf/in² (37.7 MPa).
+It turns, glues, stains, and finishes well.

 Dogwood vs Magnolia Rot Resistance

-Dogwood and Magnolia are both rated as non-durable decay-resistant, and also susceptible to insect attack.
-Both kinds of wood do not survive in environmental conditions and are not reasonable for outdoor use.
+Dogwood and magnolia are both rated as non-durable in terms of decay resistance and are susceptible to insect attack.
+Both types of wood do not perform well in harsh environmental conditions and are not suitable for outdoor use.

 Dogwood vs Magnolia Allergies/Toxicity

-The Magnolia wood dust has been reported to cause asthma-like symptoms and a runny nose.
-While there is no health problem with Dogwood.
-But all kinds of wood dust are harmful to the asthma patient.
+Magnolia wood dust has been reported to cause asthma-like symptoms and a runny nose.
+There are no major health concerns reported with dogwood, but all wood dust can be harmful, especially for people with asthma.

-Therefore, before working with any kind of wood, protect your eyes and open body parts.
-Even if you are healthy.
+Therefore, before working with any type of wood, protect your eyes and exposed skin, even if you are healthy.